SS-Green Light Racing: Car No. 07 history

-The team’s highlight of the year was when Gray Gaulding wheeled the 07 car to a 2nd-place finish at Daytona International Speedway when the top 4 wrecked on the final corner.
+The team's highlight of the year was when Gray Gaulding wheeled the 07 car to a 2nd-place finish at Daytona International Speedway when the top 4 wrecked on the final corner.
 Garrett Smithley scored a top 10 at Talladega, and Jade Buford scored a top-10 at Charlotte.

-In 2021, Joe Graf Jr. ran most the races in the #07 with Ross Chastain, J. J. Yeley and Josh Bilicki making appearances in the No. 07 throughout the season.
+In 2021, Joe Graf Jr. ran most of the races in the No. 07 with Ross Chastain, J. J. Yeley and Josh Bilicki making appearances in the No. 07 throughout the season.
 Graf scored a top-ten finish in the Sparks 300.

-SS Green-Light Racing switched from running Chevrolets to Fords in 2022.
-Graf will be the primary driver in the No. 07 once again.
+SS Green-Light Racing switched from running Chevrolets to Fords in 2022, with Graf as the primary driver in the No. 07 once again.

-On February 26, 2022, Cup Series driver Cole Custer claimed the team’s first victory, which came at Auto Club Speedway.
-The entry was a collaborative effort between the team and Stewart-Haas Racing.
+On February 26, 2022, Cup Series driver Cole Custer claimed the team's first victory, which came at Auto Club Speedway.
+The entry was a collaborative effort between the team and Stewart–Haas Racing.
 On October 4, Truck Series driver Hailie Deegan announced she would make her Xfinity Series debut in the No. 07 at Las Vegas.
+Chase Briscoe and Brett Moffitt also each make a start, with Briscoe scoring a top ten at Indianapolis and Moffitt scoring a top-ten at Kansas.

-For 2023 SS Green-Light Racing switched back to Chevrolet from Ford and revealed Blaine Perkins would drive the No. 07 full-time.
+For 2023, SS Green-Light Racing switched back to Chevrolet from Ford and revealed Blaine Perkins would drive the No. 07 full-time.
+However, he would only run the first five races of the season, and other drivers would drive the car throughout the rest of the year, with Carson Hocevar, Stefan Parsons, Dawson Cram, David Starr, Daniel Suárez, Spencer Pumpelly, Mason Maggio, Katherine Legge, Colin Garrett, Josh Bilicki, J. J. Yeley, Gray Gaulding, Natalie Decker, and Devin Jones making starts in the car.

+In 2024, the No. 07 would continue to see a rotation of drivers, with Patrick Emerling running more than half of the season in the car, scoring a best finish of seventeenth.
+Daniil Kvyat, Myatt Snider, Logan Bearden, Alex Labbé, Greg Van Alst, C. J. McLaughlin, Jade Buford, Sage Karam, and Brad Perez all drove the No. 07 during the season, with McLaughlin tying Emerling's best of seventeenth.

-Car No. 07/76 results
+Car No. 07 results

 Car No. 08 history

-In 2018, it was announced that Gray Gaulding would drive the 08 full-time in 2019.
+In 2018, it was announced that Gray Gaulding would drive the No. 08 full-time in 2019.
 In April's MoneyLion 300 at Talladega Superspeedway, Gaulding finished a career-best second.